Everyone knows an aspirin a day keeps heart attacks away. But is a daily dose of aspirin “right” for you ? It’s time to weigh up the evidence

 Platelets, also sometimes called thrombocytes, are actually not really cells at all, they are little bits that have broken off a giant cell called a megakarocyte.

-The cells in people with cardiovascular disease tend to be sending out the message “Help I am in trouble” all the time because
+The cells lining the blood vessels tend to be sending out the message “Help I am in trouble” all the time for a variety of reasons

 - high sugar levels cut into the endothelial cells lining the blood vessels

 - hormone imbalances can precipitate shortages of oxygen